- 1. Edit GoPro+

 To understand the difference between 4K and 1080p resolutions, it is imperative to know some basic terminologies and their technical significance.
 This section explains what these technical terms mean, and how they come together to display sharp, crisp, and smooth footages on your screen.

 When talking about resolutions, 4K, 1080p, or any other numerical figure is generally used these days.
 However, there are other different terms to address the two resolution types, namely Full HD, a.k.a.
-FHD (Full High Definition) that represents 1080p and Ultra High Definition or UHD that refers to 4K.
+FHD (Full High Definition) represents 1080p and Ultra High Definition or UHD that refers to 4K.

 A tiny square box filled with a particular color is a pixel.
 And multiple pixels are aligned in a specific form to create an image.
 The clarity of an image depends on the density of pixels it has.
 The more pixels a photo has, the clearer it will be displayed on the screen.
 However, because each pixel consumes some space, a picture that has a large number of pixels to accommodate more details (technically known as ‘information’) would occupy more storage on your device.
 Because the photos with a massive amount of pixels are always big in size, they might take some time to open on old, slower devices.